 Community members are welcome to use the print collections inside the Doyle and Mahoney Library buildings.
-If a community member needs to borrow materials, a Community Borrower Card that is valid for the current semester may be obtained.
+If a community member needs to borrow materials, a Community Borrower Card that is valid for the current semester may be obtained for a fee of $10.00.
 Cards are issued to those who can show proof of residence in Sonoma County and who are 18 years of age or older.

 Your student or staff photo ID card serves as your library card.
 At the beginning of each semester, take your card (the same card; you don't need a new one each semester) to the Admissions Office or either Library Circulation Desk for a current semester validation sticker, then remember to bring your ID card with you whenever you visit.